TheCandidStartup/TheCandidStartup.github.io/_drafts/mongodb-database-grid-view.md

 What does it mean to sort on custom_fields.value when custom_fields is an array of embedded documents?
 Should the sort order change if there's a query predicate?

-I would like the meaning to be that if there's a query predicate that selects a single embedded document from the array, the sort order is based on that selected embedded document.
+I'm assuming that if there's a query predicate that selects a single embedded document from the array, the sort order is based on that selected embedded document.
 This is what MongoDB [used to do in version 3.5 and earlier](https://jira.mongodb.org/browse/SERVER-19402).

 The semantics changed in later versions of MongoDB.
 Now the sort order is independent of any query predicate.
 The [sort order](https://www.mongodb.com/docs/v6.0/reference/bson-type-comparison-order/) is always based on whichever embedded document in the array has the smallest value for the specified field.
 If the issue contains a different custom field with a lower value, MongoDB will sort on that, rather than the custom field I'm actually interested in.
 Which is why it won't use the index that would give results in the order I actually want.

 OK.
 You want the sort and query predicate to be independent.
 That kind of makes sense.
 So how do I specify a sort condition that looks at a specific embedded document rather than the one with the smallest value?

 Well, as far as I can tell, you can't.

+Do let me know if there is a way to make this work.
+I'd love to be proved wrong.

 ## Conclusion